Seagate/cortx/doc/Importing_OVA_File.rst

 Importing the CORTX Open Virtual Appliance [OVA]
 ==================

-Based on the hypervisor you use, click to expand the section below.
+Based on the hypervisor you use, click to expand the corresponding section below.

 .. raw:: html